UBC-CPEN311-Classrooms/master-lab0-tutorial/README.md

 careful not to modify the module name or any of the I/O signal names, or add/remove any I/O signals.

-Finally, push your modified `lab0.sv` file back to GitHub before the lab deadline.
+Finally, push your modified `lab0.sv` file back to GitHub before the end of your lab session.
 You do not need to push any other files.

-At some point after the deadline, the TA will run the autograder and verify whether you modified the file correctly.
-When complete, the TA will push the autograder report back into your GitHub repository, and you can see what it looks like.
+At some point, a TA may ask you to show that you have correctly pushed your files.
+A TA may also attempt to run the autograder to verify whether this has been done correctly; in that case, the will push the autograder report back into your GitHub repository, and you can see what it looks like.

 ## Conclusion

 That's it for the tutorial!
 Now you know how to simulate your RTL design in ModelSim, synthesize it using Quartus, program it on your FPGA, and simulate the post-synthesis netlist.

 Good luck with the rest of the course!